OlivierVanHoutte/CapitaSelecta-VR-Aim-Assist/README.md

 # CapitaSelecta-VR-Aim-Assist
-This project aims to create a more dynamic aim assist.

 An executable can be found in exports/VRTest.exe

-On an oculus quest 2 controller, press B on the right hand controller to switch modes.
+On an oculus quest 2 controller, press B on the right hand controller to cycle through modes.
 Use the back trigger to shoot.

+Accuracy data can be found in the console window.